sahildari/secure-coding-examples/Path Manipulation/python/README.md

 [template](./pythonapp/pathmanipulation/src/templates) directory contains the index.html as frontend for the file upload with file type check on the client side.

-You can try to play around this by following the Installation steps, check the Usage to run the Flask app
+You can try to play around this by following the Installation steps, check the Usage to run the Flask app.

 ## Installation